 Debt collection practices, including the use of third-party debt collection agencies, differs from industry to industry.
 We’ll use the credit card industry as a case study to examine common debt collection practices and trends.

-Credit card debt comprises the majority of revolving credit, and it represents more than one-fourth of all outstanding non-mortgage consumer debt as of December 2016.
+Credit card debt comprises the majority of revolving credit, and it represents nearly one-fifth of all outstanding non-mortgage consumer debt (19% of outstanding non-mortgage consumer debt, or 6% of all outstanding consumer debt) as of December 2019.
 The Consumer Financial Protection Bureau issued a report to Congress on The Consumer Credit Card Market in December 2017.
 Much like other industries, outcomes of credit card lending vary between borrowers with subprime credit scores and those with higher, or prime credit scores.
 “As of the fourth quarter of 2016, consumers with superprime credit scores account for a predominant 81% share of the amount spent using credit cards, which is significantly higher than their 65% share of accounts,” according to the report.
 “Consumers with prime scores account for the next largest share of spend at 14%, which is smaller than their 19% share of accounts.”

-In terms of delinquency, the report finds that:
+In terms of delinquency, the CFPB report finds that:

 - There was no significant increase in severe delinquency rates (missing three or more minimum monthly payments, meaning 60 days or more delinquent) associated with the recession.